How to get off the corporate hamster wheel?

 It is not easy – people are saying who realised that they are trapped of the hamster wheel and spending most of their life being busy in a corporate job.

-People who stuck in the hamster wheel have no time for living a happy, fulfilled life.
-The problem with that is; the longer you are in, the harder to get off the hamster wheel, but not entirely impossible.
+Consequently, those who are too busy running in the hamster wheel have no time for living a fulfilled life.
+The problem of that is the longer you are spinning in the wheel, the harder to get off from it.

-How do you know that you are already running in the hamster wheel?
+How do you know that you are in the hamster wheel?

 But how do we get into the corporate hamster wheel?

 It is a human peculiarity that one always desires more things.
 Man wants more esteem, more money, a better car, a bigger house, and to achieve all these they are willing to work from dawn to dusk.